HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Corrected minor bug with the slide-container widget, related to informing the system when the user navigates
+Added feature to slide-container widget, that informs screens prior to when they are to be shown